jmd-dk/concept/concept/docs/troubleshooting.rst

       in the ``.env`` file.
 Submit a new job, and you should see the manually chosen MPI executor being respected by the ``jobscript``.

-      If that did not fix the issue, try specyfing the MPI implementation in use, using the ``--mpi`` option to ``srun``.
+      If that did not fix the issue, try specifying the MPI implementation in use, using the ``--mpi`` option to ``srun``.
 E.g. for OpenMPI, set

       .. code-block:: bash